CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 ice thickness changes).
 The hypsometric curve is assumed to be linear.
 For each category, the slope and intercept of the hypsometric curve are parameterized such that when pond surfaces are at sea level and the category is snow-free, the pond area fraction is equal to the namelist parameter ``apnd_sl`` (notated as :math:`a_{p,sl}` in :eq:`pndasp`).
 Unless otherwise specified, the sealvl parameterization uses the same parameterizations as the level-ice pond scheme (e.g., the same approach is used to set the effective surface fractions for the Delta-Eddington shortwave calculations).

 *Hypsometry and Pond Depth-Area Relationship.*

 Because sea ice is floating, the intercept of the hypsometric curve is determined by buoyancy.
 In this construction, the slope of the hypsometric curve is equal to double the pond aspect ratio (:math:`pndasp`), which is defined such that:

 .. math::
    h_p = a_p * pndasp

 where :math:`h_p` is the mean depth of the ponded area of the category and :math:`a_p` is the pond area fraction of the category.
 Pond meltwater volume is apportioned into depth and area according to :math:`pndasp`, with the exception that if the pond area completely fills the category :math:`h_p` may exceed :math:`a_p*pndasp` (:math:`h_p` is still subject to a freeboard constraint, see below).
-Unlike in the level parameterization, this use of :math:`pndasp` means that when drainage reduces pond volume, both pond area and depth decrease (in the level parameterization just depth decreases).
+Unlike in the level-ice parameterization, this use of :math:`pndasp` means that when drainage reduces pond volume, both pond area and depth decrease (in the level-ice parameterization just depth decreases).
 In the sealvl parameterization, pond aspect is calculated by:

 .. math::
    pndasp = h_{in}*(\rho_w - \rho_{si}) / (\rho_{fresh} * (a_{p,sl})^2 - 2 \rho_w * a_{p,sl} + \rho_w)
    :label: pndasp

 where :math:`h_{in}` is the ice thickness of the category.
 :math:`\rho_w`, :math:`\rho_{si}`, and :math:`\rho_{fresh}` are the
 densities of ocean water, sea ice, and pond water respectively.
 Note that for simplicity we use a constant sea ice density instead of using the mushy parameterization.

 The weight of the snow is omitted from the calculation of :math:`pndasp`.